 GHRC DAAC provides a comprehensive active archive of both data and knowledge augmentation services, with a focus on hazardous weather, its governing dynamical and physical processes, and associated applications.

-With this broad mandate, GHRC DAAC focuses on lightning, tropical cyclones and storm-induced hazards through integrated collections of satellite, airborne, and in-situ data sets.
+With this broad mandate, GHRC DAAC focuses on lightning, tropical cyclones, and storm-induced hazards through integrated collections of satellite, airborne, and in-situ data sets.

 Will Ellett, IT/Operations Lead

-Geoffrey Stano, PhD, DAAC Scientist
+Geoffrey Stano, Chief Scientist

-National Space Science & Technology Center
+National Space Science and Technology Center (NSSTC)

-Bud Cramer Research Hall
+Bud Cramer Research Hall 320 Sparkman Drive

 Huntsville, AL 35805